Quality Diversity through Human Feedback: Towards Open-Ended Diversity-Driven Optimization: Related Work

-This work expands upon recent developments in methodologies for aligning models with human objectives, especially reinforcement learning from human feedback (RLHF).
-RLHF~\citep{christiano2017deep,ibarz2018reward} was initially proposed for training RL agents in simulated environments such as Atari games.
-It has been later applied to fine-tune or perform one-shot learning on language models for tasks such as text summarization~\citep{ziegler2019fine,stiennon2020learning,wu2021recursively}, dialogue~\citep{jaques2019way}, and question-answering~\citep{nakano2021webgpt,bai2022training,ouyang2022training}, as well as vision tasks such as perceptual similarity measure~\citep{fu2023dreamsim}.
-While past work focuses on learning a reward or preference model from human intentions, we propose to learn diversity metrics and use them to drive the optimization process in QD algorithms.
+\paragraph{Learning from human feedback.} This work expands upon recent developments in methodologies for aligning models to human objectives, especially reinforcement learning from human feedback (RLHF)~\citep{christiano2017deep,ibarz2018reward}.
+RLHF was initially proposed to train RL agents in simulated environments such as Atari games.
+It has since been applied to fine-tune or perform one-shot learning on language models for tasks including text summarization~\citep{ziegler2019fine,stiennon2020learning,wu2021recursively}, dialogue~\citep{jaques2019way}, and question-answering~\citep{nakano2021webgpt,bai2022training,ouyang2022training}, as well as vision tasks such as measuring perceptual similarity~\citep{fu2023dreamsim}.
+While past efforts have focused on learning reward or preference models from human intentions, we propose to learn diversity metrics through human feedback, which then drives the optimization process in QD algorithms.